Academic Calendar - 2025

 Conditional Progression

-A student who, at the end of an academic year, has achieved a weighted average of at least 60% but has failed to pass one or more courses, may proceed to the next year on condition that the failed course(s) are repeated or approved substitutions are taken during the next Winter Session.
+A student who, at the end of an academic year, has achieved a weighted average of at least 60% but has failed to pass one or more courses, may proceed to the next year on condition that the failed course(s) are repeated or approved substitutions are taken during the next Fall/Winter Session.

 Failed Year, Failed Courses

-Failed Year
+Failed Year for Upper Year Students

 A student who is in second, third or fourth year and who for the first time obtains a weighted average at the end of the academic year in the range of 50-59% shall be considered to have failed the year.
 Credit shall be retained in the Faculty of Engineering for courses in which the student obtains a mark of 60% or better in that year.
-This adjudication comment will apply to any courses taken during the subsequent summer term.
+This requirement will apply to any courses taken during the subsequent summer term.

 Failed Courses